 - Browser: we recommend using either Google Chrome or Mozilla Firefox browsers with our Online Designer.
 These are the browsers compatible with the software.

-- Adobe Flash: our designer runs on an Adobe Flash plug in that may need to be installed prior to use.
+- Adobe Flash Player: our designer runs on an Adobe Flash Player plug in that may need to be installed prior to use.
 After downloading the plug in, or if you already have it, be sure to allow it to use our Online Designer software.

-- Color Model: Our Online Editor uses the sRGB color model so it is highly advisable to convert all your graphics to this model before creating your project.
+- Color Profile: Our Online Editor uses the sRGB color profile so it is highly advisable to convert all your graphics to this profile before creating your project.

-NOTE: The program will automatically convert the photographs if they are of a different color model e.g. CMYK; however, it is strongly recommended to do the conversion on your own.
+NOTE: The program will automatically convert the photographs if they are of a different color profile e.g. CMYK; however, it is strongly recommended to do the conversion on your own.

 This is due to the fact that the automated conversion may result in slight differences in shades of colors.
 Therefore we strongly advise you to check and convert your files on your own.

 - Format: The acceptable image formats for our Online Designer are .jpg and .png.